Negrophilia: Concurrent movements and opposing ideas

-Negrophilia today- cultural appropriation
+Negrophilia today – cultural appropriation

 Negrophilia and the fetishization of Black faces, bodies, arts, music and dance that were its manifestations, have been criticized for objectifying, sexualizing and ultimately trivializing peoples of so-called "primitive" or "exotic" cultures, in a process of racial "othering".
-The fetishization and selective exploitation of Black physical traits, hair, manner of dress and cultural attributes can seen in contemporary social media, electronic media and public life, by celebrities as well as people seeking celebrity status.
-The contemporary phenomena of Cultural appropriation and Blackfishing can be called the modern iterations of Negrophilia.
+The fetishization and selective exploitation of Black physical traits, hair, manner of dress and cultural attributes can be seen in contemporary social media, electronic media and public life, by celebrities as well as people seeking celebrity status.
+The contemporary phenomena of cultural appropriation and Blackfishing can be called the modern iterations of Negrophilia.
 Members of the dominant social group, in this case White persons, either adopt - without acknowledgement- certain customs, mannerisms etc. of people of African origin, or in some cases, give themselves a completely different racial identity.
 The objectives are varied: gaining attention, rebuilding a celebrity image, marketing and business interests.
 Several public figures from across domains have, in the recent past, been identified for this commodification of Black identity, including Kim Kardashian, Eminem, Ariana Grande and Rachel Dolezal.